Brexit in England, Scotland, Wales and Northern Ireland

 Until the Article 50 process is completed, the UK will remain bound by EU law.
 Governments, regulators and courts across the UK will be required to continue to enforce our domestic laws and measures that implement European environmental law.

-- Read the High Court judgment: R (Miller and Others) v Secretary of State for Exiting the European Union EWHC 2768 (Admin)
+- Read the Supreme Court judgment: R (Miller and Others) v Secretary of State for Exiting the European Union UKSC 5

 Relationship after the date of withdrawal from the EU